ad-freiburg/ad-blog/content/post/project-dkgqa.md

 First, we use a basic conversion approach based on an inverted index.
 We build an inverted index that maps from natural language entities to Wikidata IDs.
 This approach does not use any fuzzing to deal with typos or other similar mistakes.
 Therefore, it can happen that we cannot map a natural language entity back to a Wikidata ID.
 In such cases, we return an F1 score of \\(0\\).
 We also return a score of \\(0\\)  if the NLE query has an invalid syntax.

 The second way uses so-called constrained prefix decoding, developed and implemented by Walter.
 With this approach, the decoding process is restricted to only predicting valid natural language entities.
 These are exactly those entities that are contained in our inverted index.
 This is implemented using a prefix index that can check if a token is a prefix of a valid natural language entity.
 This way, we can ensure that the queries we decode always translate to a valid SPARQL query.
+Furthermore, a feature called subgraph constraining is used.
+Subgraph constraining prevents predicting combinations of natural language entities that do not occur in Wikidata.
+For example, if we predict Albert Einstein as a query subject, subgraph constraining would only allow predicting predicates that occur with Albert Einstein in Wikidata.

 We achieve the following F1 scores on the Wikidata SimpleQuestions test set: